Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Introduction

 \section{Introduction}

 Sampling from hard distributions is a problem ubiquitous in science, technology, finance and statistics.
-While there are well understood families of traditional computational methods such as the Markov Chain Monte Carlo (MCMC) \cite{geyer1992, duane1987} that attempt to address this challenge, the advent of quantum computing offers a promising avenue for considerably more efficient solutions in randomised algorithms such as \cite{brooks2011} and \cite{montanaro2015}.
+While there are well understood families of traditional computational methods such as the Markov Chain Monte Carlo (MCMC) \cite{geyer1992, duane1987, brooks2011} that attempt to address this challenge, the advent of quantum computing offers a promising avenue for considerably more efficient solutions in randomized algorithms.
+This includes algorithms for Monte Carlo Integration (MCI) \cite{herbert2022, akhalwaya2023}, Quantum Metropolis Sampling (QMS) \cite{temme2011, yung2012} as well as a very general quantum speedup of Monte Carlo methods \cite{montanaro2015}.

-Current Quantum Processing Units (QPUs) are labelled as `Noisy Intermediate-Scale Quantum' (NISQ) devices, meaning that although they exhibit remarkable quantum phenomena they have strict limitations in the number of available qubits and the quality of qubits and operations that are very error-prone.
-In this era where full quantum error-correction is out of reach, one must explore algorithms that are not only robust to noise but also as efficient in the number of qubits as possible.
+Current Quantum Processing Units (QPUs) are labeled as `Noisy Intermediate-Scale Quantum' (NISQ) devices, meaning that although they exhibit remarkable quantum phenomena they have strict limitations in the number and quality of available qubits.
+In this era where full quantum error-correction is out of reach, one must explore algorithms that are not only robust to noise but are also efficient in the number of qubits required.
 One algorithm that addresses the former requirement is the Quantum-enhanced Markov Chain Monte Carlo (QeMCMC) of \cite{layden2023}.
-It introduces an elegant way to enhance the classical MCMC by ``quantising'' one part of the classical MCMC algorithm: namely the proposal step.
-The method has also been extended, by application to Hamiltonian Monte-Carlo \cite{lockwood2024} and Variational algorithms \cite{nakano2023}.
+It introduces an elegant way to enhance the classical MCMC by ``quantizing'' one part of the classical MCMC algorithm: namely the proposal step.

+The QeMCMC has some promising properties alongside its noise resilience.
+It is expected to exceed quadratic scaling in comparison with the best classical alternative in certain contexts, making it particularly promising for early fault-tolerant quantum processors.
+Additionally, QeMCMC functions as a one-shot algorithm, requiring only a single execution on a QPU per step in the hybrid algorithm by avoiding the need for expectation value estimation or state tomography.
+The method has also been extended, by application to Hamiltonian Monte Carlo \cite{lockwood2024} and Variational algorithms \cite{nakano2023}.